souhil-omari-dvt/performance-tests-oms/readme.md

-# Preformance Test on OMS
+# Preformance Test on OMS with K6

 ## Description
  k6 is an open-source load testing tool that makes performance testing easy and productive for platform engineering teams.